Bifidobacterium

 Bifidobacterium is a genus of gram-positive, nonmotile, often branched anaerobic bacteria.
 They are ubiquitous inhabitants of the gastrointestinal tract though strains have been isolated from the vagina and mouth (B. dentium) of mammals, including humans.
 Bifidobacteria are one of the major genera of bacteria that make up the gastrointestinal tract microbiota in mammals.
 Some bifidobacteria are used as probiotics.

 Before the 1960s, Bifidobacterium species were collectively referred to as Lactobacillus bifidus.

+Mode of action

+Underlying most of the beneficial effects of Bifidobacterium are improved immune system function and reduction in inflammation.
+Notably, Bifidobacterium increases regulatory T cells and improves the intestinal barrier.
+Bifidobacterium produces essential metabolites for use by other key bacteria.
+Bifidobacterium carbohydrate fermentation produces acetate and butyrate, which can protect against various diseases.

 History

 In 1899, Henri Tissier, a French pediatrician at the Pasteur Institute in Paris, isolated a bacterium characterised by a Y-shaped morphology ("bifid") in the intestinal microbiota of breast-fed infants and named it "bifidus".
 In 1907, Élie Metchnikoff, deputy director at the Pasteur Institute, propounded the theory that lactic acid bacteria are beneficial to human health.
 Metchnikoff observed that the longevity of Bulgarians was the result of their consumption of fermented milk products.
 Metchnikoff also suggested that "oral administration of cultures of fermentative bacteria would implant the beneficial bacteria in the intestinal tract".